 The Mediterranean Diet (or eating pattern) has been making headline news again!
+A new study found that it may actually prevent memory loss and dementia.
 U.S. News & World report recently ranked 39 diets based on input from a panel of health experts, including a fellow registered dietitian who is also a certified diabetes care & education specialist.
 The Mediterranean diet was ranked #1 overall.
 Furthermore, as summarized in Nutrition Therapy for Adults With Diabetes or Prediabetes: A Consensus Report published in 2019 in Diabetes Care, the science and evidence clearly supports the power of the Mediterranean eating pattern in managing diabetes.
 So, if you have clients inquiring about Mediterranean-style eating, here’s what you need to know...

 What is the Mediterranean eating pattern?